Distance From Vancouver: 150 km via Highway 1 East to Hope, then 8 km through Hope.

 uneven.
 Between the tunnels, there are bridges with good views of

 Coquihalla River.
-There are also a few information stands before you
+There are also a few information boards before the tunnels, which

 tunnels, how and why they were built, and why these tunnels were named